 Comments : The guideline and the guidance document do not include a discussion of the potential resource implications of applying the recommendations.
-There are no description of cost types eg. Drug/treatment costs.
+There is no description of cost types eg. Drug/treatment costs.

 I therefore conclude that for this concept/item, information is very poorly reported and that criteria were not met.